The 2017 Housing Opportunity Agenda

 A stable home is the foundation for creating a healthier life for families, educational opportunities for kids and more economically vibrant communities—but a growing number of Oregonians lack this foundation in the midst of the state's acute housing shortage.

-We need the Legislature to take bold action in 2017 to help prevent and end homelessness, protect tenants, and create new affordable housing and preserve what we have.
-The Housing Alliance will be taking the lead in advocacy to:
+We called on the Legislature to take bold action in 2017 to help prevent and end homelessness, protect tenants, and create new affordable housing and preserve what we have.
+The Housing Alliance advocated to:

 Meet emergency needs across Oregon

 Emergency Housing Account and State Homeless Assistance Program: increase to $50 million (HB 5012)

 These programs provide critical funds to local communities to prevent and end homelessness and provide emergency shelter.
 Learn more.

 Success! $40 million in general fund for 2017-19 biennium.

 Protect the four in ten Oregon households who rent their homes (HB 2004B)

 Just cause eviction standard

 Today, many tenants in Oregon can be evicted at any time, for any reason.
 HB 2004B requires landlords have a just cause for eviction after the first nine months of a month-to-month tenancy.
 Just cause evictions mean a landlord can only evict a tenant for reasons set out in law, such as nonpayment of rent or other lease violations, or for “no fault” reasons such as a landlord moving in.
 Learn more about the problems with no-cause evictions and how just cause evictions work.